 Research Assistant Professor, Fall 2014-Spring 2020: All responsibilities of research associate position related to drop camera and herring work with the ability to be lead principle investigator on research proposals and serve on student committees.
-Served on the New England Fishery Management Council's Scallop Plan development team from March 2017-April 2020

 Research Associate, Summer 2013-Summer 2014: All responsibilities of research assistant position described below with management and development responsibilities for scallop drop camera and groundfish video surveys.
 Management responsibilities include equipment purchasing and maintenance and oversight of all technical operations and student involvement.